facebook/react/docs/tutorial/tutorial.md

 </button>
 ```

-This means that when the square is clicked, it calls the onClick function that was passed by the parent.
-The `onClick` here is an
-<a href="https://facebook.github.io/react/docs/events.html" target="_blank">eventhandler</a> which handles the click event and invokes the `onClick` function received in props.
+This means that when the square is clicked, it calls the `onClick` function that was passed by the parent.
+The `onClick` prop of the button is part of of React's <a href="https://facebook.github.io/react/docs/events.html" target="_blank">synthetic event system</a> which will call the function passed in when a click event is dispatched on the button.
 Try clicking a square – you should get an error because we haven't defined `handleClick` yet.
 Add it to the Board class:

 ```javascript
 handleClick(i) {